AY2324S2-CS2113T-T09-4/User-Guide/CS2101/UserGuide_2101.md

 ## PulsePilot Commands

 Now that Java and PulsePilot is up and running on your computer, it is time to learn how to use PulsePilot via its implemented commands and [*flags*](#glossary).

-> ⚠️ For **experienced** users, if this is not your first time using a CLI application or PulsePilot, feel free to skip ahead to the [experienced user manual](#experienced-user-manual)!
-If not, please continue reading!

 * [PulsePilot Text Style](#pulsepilot-text-style)
 * [Creating Your Profile](#creating-your-profile)